SimonCropp/Argon/docs/DatesInJSON.md

 <linkUri>http://en.wikipedia.org/wiki/ISO_8601</linkUri>
 <linkTarget>_blank</linkTarget>
 </externalLink>: <codeInline>"2012-03-19T07:22Z"</codeInline>.</para>
-        <para>Prior to Json.NET 4.5 dates were written using the Microsoft
+        <para>Before Json.NET 4.5 dates were written using the Microsoft
         format: <codeInline>"\/Date(1198908717056)\/"</codeInline>.
-If you want to use this format, or you want to maintain compatibility with Microsoft JSON serializers or older versions of Json.NET, then change the
+To use this format, or to maintain compatibility with Microsoft JSON serializers or older versions of Json.NET, then change the
         <codeEntityReference>T:Argon.DateFormatHandling</codeEntityReference>
         setting to MicrosoftDateFormat.</para>
         <para>The <codeEntityReference>T:Argon.DateTimeZoneHandling</codeEntityReference> setting can be
         used to convert a DateTime's <codeEntityReference>T:System.DateTimeKind</codeEntityReference> when serializing.
 For example set
         DateTimeZoneHandling to Utc to serialize all DateTimes as UTC dates.
 Note that this setting does not effect DateTimeOffsets.</para>
-        <para>If your dates don't follow the ISO 8601 standard, then the DateFormatString setting can be used to customize the format of
+        <para>If dates don't follow the ISO 8601 standard, then the DateFormatString setting can be used to customize the format of
         	date strings that are read and written using .NET's <externalLink>
 <linkText>custom date and time format syntax</linkText>
 <linkUri>https://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx</linkUri>